yetanalytics/dl4clj/README.md

 ;; here we can add in pre-processors
-;; pass in a map of either pre-processor fn calls or configuration maps ;; can be heterogeneous just like any other place where you can pass fns or config maps
+;; pass in a map of either pre-processor fn calls or configuration maps ;; can be heterogeneous just like any other place where you can pass fns or config maps ;; keys are the indexs of the layers you want to add the pre-processor to

 (def multi-layer-conf
   (mlb/multi-layer-config-builder